 Emily Wyner (current term ends June 2018)

 Emily went to her first South Philly Food Co-op general membership meeting four days after moving to the neighborhood.
 From that point on, she knew this was an organization to which -- and with which -- she was deeply dedicated.
 Coming to the table (all puns intended!) with passionate experience in food justice organizing, Emily felt energized to join forces with a community of neighbors who share a common vision: to open a member-owned, cooperative grocery store that makes good food available at a fair price to the residents of South Philadelphia.
-Emily joined the Marketing and Communications Committee in summer 2014 and served co-Chair before joining the board.
-Outside of the Co-op, Emily works at a large public health institute, where she leads mission-driven business integration initiatives and has honed her skills in strategic, organization-wide thinking and planning.
+She joined the marketing and communications committee in summer 2014 and served as co-chair before joining the board.
+Outside of the Co-op, Emily works for The Flourishing Center, a b-corp dedicated to the dissemination and application of positive psychology, where she leads communications and engagement initiatives across a network of 15,000+ people.
+Emily is pursuing her master's in organization development and leadership from Philadelphia College of Osteopathic Medicine (exp.
+2018).